 - Fast or irregular heartbeat

-- Serious allergic reactions, including rash; hives; swelling of the face, mouth, and tongue; and breathing problems.
-Call your health care provider or get emergency medical care if you get any symptoms of a serious allergic reaction.
+- Serious allergic reactions, including rash; hives; swelling of the tongue, lips, and face; and difficulties breathing or swallowing.
+Call your health care provider or get emergency medical care if you get any symptoms of a serious allergic reaction

 Common side effects of BROVANA include: chest or back pain, diarrhea, sinus congestion, headache, tremor, nervousness, leg cramps, high blood potassium, shortness of breath, rash, fever, increased white blood cells, vomiting, tiredness, leg swelling, chest congestion or bronchitis.

 These are not all the possible side effects with BROVANA.
 Tell your health care provider if you get any side effect that bothers you or that does not go away.

 BROVANA should not be swallowed or injected.
 BROVANA is for inhalation only through a standard jet nebulizer connected to an air compressor.
 Do not mix other medicines in your nebulizer.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.